yeokm1/yeokm1.github.io-hugo/content/post/2020/05/review-of-a-new-old-mobo-nuxtv2.0/index.md

 ## Software support

-Since the main CPU is Intel 8088-class, only DOS and early Windows are supported.
+Since the main CPU is Intel 8088-class, only DOS, early Windows and other operating systems from that era are supported.
 Here I used DOS 6.22 which is the latest standalone version of DOS from Microsoft.

 {{< imgdisplay src="images/nuxt-postboot.jpg" width="600" >}}